sbrajesh/buddypress-mute/README.md

 # BuddyPress Mute

-There are many reasons why you might want to mute a friend.
-A couple that spring to mind are:

- - A friend has been posting too many promotional messages.
- - A former colleague always talks about work projects.
+There are many reasons why you might want to mute a person.
+A friend could be posting too many promotional messages or a former colleague might be regularly talking about work projects.
 In many of these situations, blocking or unfriending aren't appropriate solutions because you don't want to dissociate yourself from that person.

-## Screenshots

-To be added.
+BuddyPress Mute outputs a button next to each member which, when clicked, results in that member being muted.
+Members can be unmuted at any time.
+The button uses Ajax to make the muting and unmuting process seamless.

 ## Requirements